momiji15/yearntolearn/RLadies_STL/R_Markdown_Tutorial/Unit1.md

 `**This is bold.**`

 #### Exercise 2: Creating an R Markdown Document About You: Changing Text
 Fill in the information under each section.
-Under the **Biography** section, make your text italicized and under **Education** make your text italicized.
+Under the **Biography** section, make your text italicized and under **Education** make your text bold.

 ### Inserting Images
 If you want to insert images, I suggest you create an images file where you are storing your R Markdown document and put your image there.
 You can then refer to the location of your image by